DragonsInn/connect-oj/README.md

 }
 ```

 In the above example, we created a - rather minimalistic - file, that included a "foundation" file and then used it.
-But, what if you only wanted readable code  for internal stuff, and export simpelr stuff to the user - or other scripts already in a site?
+But, what if you only wanted readable code  for internal stuff, and export simpler stuff to the user - or other scripts already in a site?

 ### otherFile.oj
 ```objective-c